CodePontiff/wapish/README.md

-# 📌 WhatsApp Redirect Form Generator
+# 📌 wapish WhatsApp phising Form Generator

+⚠️ Disclaimer
+🚨 For educational purposes only.
+Do not use for phishing, fraud, or any malicious activities.
+Misuse of this script is strictly prohibited.

 ## 🚀 What is the WhatsApp Preview Link Feature?
 The **WhatsApp Preview Link** feature allows users to see a **preview of a shared URL**, before clicking on it, also i think it's enabled by default .
 When a link is sent, WhatsApp automatically **fetches metadata** (title, description, and thumbnail) and displays a preview.